abachleda/FM_e-services/missing_data_alerts/README.md

 Input data must be in csv format and include following columns: timestamp, meter, energy_kwh. <br />
 Data can include readings from multiple meters/buildings  as long as the meters are labeled.

+Note: If you want to run this service in regular intervals you need to make sure that your data is also exported in requilar basis to csv format in /data location

 # Configuration of the service

 Configuration can be changed by editing SERVICE CONFIGURATION section in main.py.
 Following parameters can be specified by the user: